Configure SSL for JDBC Connections

 Use custom driver properties

-You can customise JDBC connection options, including the location of the trust store, with a properties file.
+You can customise JDBC connection options, including the location of the trust store, with a .properties file.
 This is a plain-text file containing key-value pairs for each connection parameter.
-For details on specific property settings, see the documentation for your driver.

 For example, lines in this properties file are being used to configure trust settings: